fabiocosta0305/mpa_cryptomancer_fate/the_hidden_messenger.md

 + [_Do: Fate of the Flying Temple_](http://www.evilhat.com/home/do-fate-of-the-flying-temple/), by Mark Truman Diaz, is a light-hearted family-friendly for Fate Accelerated based on the game [_Do: Pilgrims of the Flying Temple_](http://www.evilhat.com/home/do-pilgrims-of-the-flying-temple/), by Daniel Solis.
 Cryptomancy Rules adapted for Fate Accelerated based on [**Cryptomancer RPG**](http://cryptorpg.com/) by _Chad Walker_

-This Letter[^1] for _Do_ combines some of the elements from _Cryptomancer RPG_, based on the _Cryptomancy_ rules adapted by myself.
+This Letter for _Do_ combines some of the elements from _Cryptomancer RPG_, based on the _Cryptomancy_ rules adapted by myself.
+In _Do_, people send letter for the Flying Temple and the Temple send Pilgrims - the PCs - to solve those problems.
+In _Do - Fate of the Flying Temple_, there is no more Flying Temple, that suddenly disappeared, leaving behind an egg that reveals a Dragon when hatched.
+In this case, the Letters still came for the Pilgrims by arriving straight to the Dragon somehow (think on the Letters to the Temple as letters for Santa).
+They are frameworks of adventure from where the GM create the history with the PCs.
 Considering the kind of adventure _Do_ usually have, some changes needed to be done:

-1. First of all, there's no _Shardscape_, but _**Shardcapes**_, each on a World in the Many World, even the Flying Temple having one when it still was there.
+1. First of all, there's no _Shardscape_, but _**Shardcapes**_, each on a World in the Many Worlds, even the Flying Temple having one when it still was there.
 Local **Shardscapes** can't connect themselves, but echoes can be traverse from one Shardscape to another using bridging as normally;
 2. The Risk Eaters work for some hidden agenda and, although not as ruthless as in the _Cryptomancer_, they can be very Sneaky.
 No one knows nothing about the Risk Eaters, but maybe they have some relation with the ___Flying Temple Disappearance___;
 3. Crystallis works like a ___Super-Shardscape___, connecting ___Shardscapes all around the Many Worlds___.
 So this could explain the interest on it by Showa and Koivinar;
 4. _Mail Crystals_ are a kind of _cryptogear_ that can be used to send messages, by imbue an echo on a shard (the _Mail Crystal_) that fade only after many days after.
 By using cryptomancy, the time a echo into a _Mail crystal_ takes to fade grow even further.
 The drawback is that there's not too much _mail crystals_: they are shards crystals that generated only shard, the mail crystal.
 The advantages of them over common couriers are:
-    a.
-You can reuse a _Mail Crystal_, by waiting the message on it to fade or by imbuing another one, as long you know the _keyphrase_ or _True Name/Soul Key_ used on it.
+   1. You can reuse a _Mail Crystal_, by waiting the message on it to fade or by imbuing another one, as long you know the _keyphrase_ or _True Name/Soul Key_ used on it.
 Just imbue an empty echo on it with the _keyphrase_ and the old echo will fade automatically and the Mail Crystal will be ready to receiva another.
-    b.
-They warrant receiving, as they have naturally the effect of the ___Shard Spike___ spell, without the damage.
+   2. They warrant receiving, as they have naturally the effect of the ___Shard Spike___ spell, without the damage.
 As long someone decrypt the echo into the Mail Crystal, the sender receive an acknowledge.
 He can't determine who did or where, like by the ___Shard Spike___, but he knew the echo was received;

----

-[^1]: in _Do_, people send letter for the Flying Temple and the Temple send Pilgrims - the PCs - to solve those problems.
-In _Do - Fate of the Flying Temple_, there is no more Flying Temple, that suddenly disappeared, leaving behind an egg that reveals a Dragon when hatched.
-In this case, the Letters still came for the Pilgrims by arriving straight to the Dragon somehow (think on the Letters to the Temple as letters for Santa).
-They are frameworks of adventure from where the GM create the history with the PCs